thorntale/data-axolotl/README.md

       - warehouse: compute-1
       - password: $SNOWFLAKE_PASSWORD

-    # include and exclude specify which objects Data Buddy will monitor.
+    # include and exclude specify which objects Data Axolotl will monitor.
-    # By default, Data Buddy monitors all objects (excluding system objects).
+    # By default, Data Axolotl monitors all objects (excluding system objects).
     # You can list objects in the following formats:
     # - database
     # - database.schema